About Santuario De Guadalupe

 Roman Catholic parishes follow a structured liturgy called the Mass, celebrated worldwide in the same order.

 Generalized notes for first-time visitors.
-Individual parishes vary — when in doubt, ask a greeter at the door.
+Individual churches vary — when in doubt, ask a greeter at the door.

 Churches sharing the architectural tradition of Santuario De Guadalupe